adsl14/monitoring/README.md

 9. Install Linux commands in Windows: `conda install m2-base`
 10. Install Python extensions for Microsoft Windows: `conda install pywin32`
 11. Install Github: `conda install git`

-If you have problems when running the code, check if the package's version are the same from above.